-Medical Insurance Specialist and Medical Biller is a field of study blending medical insurance demands and administrative support of a healthcare entity.
-A medical billing specialist is tasked to process insurance claims and follow up on active claims after being sent to a health insurance company for services rendered.
-While a medical insurance specialist and medical biller will handle the flow of the billing statements, a medical insurance coding specialist is tasked with the responsibility to capture a patient’s story by using the correct codes to create a specific narrative for each person.
+Medical billing and coding are not the same job despite their similar names.
+Medical insurance billers manage the flow of the billing statements, while a medical insurance coding specialist is tasked with the responsibility to capture a patient’s story by using the correct codes to create a specific narrative for each person.
 In order for the proper reimbursement to be issued in a timely fashion, these codes must be entered in a manner that is specific as possible.

 In terms of educational requirements, Medical Insurance Specialist and Medical Biller degree holders will have typically studied the following courses while in college: